AlexWen101/AlexWen101.github.io/index.md

 Hi there.
 I’m an undergraduate at the University of British Columbia (2017-2022) studying physics and math.

-I currently work on plasma stability research at <a href="https://generalfusion.com/" target="_blank">General Fusion</a> to help build a commercially-viable nuclear fusion reactor.
+I currently work at Waterloo's <a href="https://uwaterloo.ca/institute-for-quantum-computing/" target="_blank">Institute for Quantum Computing</a> on optics and particle detection.

 <details>
   <summary>More research, personal details</summary>

   Outside of my current work with plasma physics, I have experience in mostly nuclear and particle physics.
 However, I'm broadly interested in any type of fundamental physics, especially on the theory side.

-  I frequently work with machine learning and heavy-duty computation as research tools.
+I frequently work with heavy-duty computation as a research tool.

   ---